 - there has been a significant passage of time since the alleged offence was committed (bearing in mind the reasons for any delay).

-Mr H was a solicitor who was struck off the roll by the Solicitors Disciplinary Tribunal (SDT) three years ago.
+Mr H was struck off the roll by the Solicitors Disciplinary Tribunal (SDT) three years ago.
 The SDT found that he had acted dishonestly.
-Despite being struck off, Mr H continued to act as a solicitor, providing conveyancing and probate services to family, friends and previous clients over many months, often charging significant fees for doing so.
-On several occasions, Mr H acted through a firm that gave the impression that he was regulated by us, when he was not.
+Despite being struck off, Mr H has continued to act as a solicitor, providing conveyancing and probate services to family, friends, and previous clients over many months, often charging significant fees for doing so.
+On several occasions, Mr H has acted through a firm that gave the impression he is regulated by us when he was not.

-We prosecuted Mr H for acting as a solicitor when not qualified to do so, and carrying on a reserved legal activity when not entitled.
-The Judge sentenced Mr H to a custodial sentence of three months, concurrent on each count.
+We prosecute Mr H for acting as a solicitor when not qualified to do so and carrying on a reserved legal activity when not entitled.
+The Judge sentences Mr H to a custodial sentence of three months, concurrent on each count.

 Other action we may take

-However, we will bring criminal proceedings where the test above is met and may do so alongside regulatory action where necessary.
-For example, if we have evidence that a non-lawyer, such as Head of Finance and Administration in a licensed body was conducting reserved work which harmed clients’ interests, we might decide to disqualify them from holding that or another key role in a licensed body in the future, as well as commencing criminal proceedings for acting when unqualified to do so.
+The action we take will depend on how serious we regard the conduct.
+For example, we might send a letter to require the individual or firm to do something (such as change their publicity to clarify their registration status) or warn them that repetition of the conduct might lead to us start criminal proceedings.
+However, if we have evidence, for example, that a non-lawyer, such as Head of Finance and Administration in a licensed body was conducting reserved work which harmed clients' interests, we might decide to disqualify them from holding that or another key role in a licensed body in the future, as well as starting criminal proceedings for acting when unqualified to do so.

-Mr Z had completed his legal education, but had not finished his period of recognised training.
-He was not therefore admitted as a solicitor.
-He was asked by a friend to help him in his divorce proceedings.
-He did so free of charge and wrote to his friend’s husband describing himself as a solicitor.
+Mr Z completes his legal education but has not finished his period of recognised training.
+He is not therefore admitted as a solicitor.
+He is asked by a friend to help him in his divorce proceedings.
+He does so free of charge and writes to his friend's husband describing himself as a solicitor.

-We investigated Mr Z for the offence of using the title of solicitor.
-Mr Z accepted that he had acted foolishly and said that he would not do it again.
-We considered that as the offence was a one off, it would not be proportionate to issue criminal proceedings.
-We sent Mr Z a letter warning him about his conduct.
+We investigate Mr Z for the offence of using the title of solicitor.
+Mr Z accepts he has acted foolishly and says that he will not do it again.
+We considered the offence is a one off, and it would not be proportionate to issue criminal proceedings.
+We send Mr Z a letter warning him about his conduct.

-We may also decide to refer the matter to another body, including the police, if for example the offence forms part of a wider case they will be considering.
-We will work with other prosecuting agencies in deciding who should lead on a particular case.
+In all cases, we may also decide to refer the matter to another body, including the police, if for example the offence forms part of a wider case they will be considering.
+We will work with other prosecuting authorities in deciding who should lead on a particular case.